mmckechney/SqlBuildManager/Docs/change_notes.md

 ### Version 8.6.4
 - **NOTE:** ** ATTENTION!
 Due to a change in the parsing algorithm for scripts, hash values may differ between this version and prior versions of the tool!
 UPDATE AS SOON AS POSSIBLE. **
-- *UPDATED:* Changed the Adhoc query working directory from the user's temp folder to a hidden subfolder of the destination file.
+- *UPDATED:* Changed the ad hoc query working directory from the user's temp folder to a hidden subfolder of the destination file.
 This is to avoid issues with lack of storage.
-- *ADDED:* Ability to set script timeout for Adhoc queries.
+- *ADDED:* Ability to set script timeout for ad hoc queries.
 - *UPDATED:* Modified the batching of scripts to ignore "GO" delimiter in a comment block.
 This may effect the hash value of some scripts but 99% of the ones I have tested are unchanged.
 For the 1%, they may get a "changed" icon when in fact they were not changed.
 - *UPDATED:* Changed highlight color in "diff" view to be more obvious on all monitors
 - *ADDED:* Additional database logging: build package hash value, user id of requestor from a remote execution, and the version number of the Sql Build Manager used to execute the run